Aayan-Sayed/Paigam_app/README.md

 ---

-## 📝 License
+## 📄 License

-This project is licensed under the MIT License.
+This project is for demonstration and hackathon purposes.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Made with ❤️ for HackPrix